 Since I’m a late bloomer when it comes to spaghetti squash I’ve started to hoard recipes for it!

 My very favorite recipe for spaghetti squash isn’t a recipe at all.
-Once you’ve cooked your squash, fluff up the strands and add butter and cheese.
+Once you’ve cooked your squash, fluff up the strands and add butter and cheese or Avocado Butter.
 It’s perfect!
+And paired with any one of these How to Make Hasselback Chicken to Die For – With 7 Recipes!– oh, my goodness!

 I guess you want to see others, so here’s a list: